Updated: November 27, 2023 - 10 min read

 Quick-fire Round: Transferable Skills

-These are just the most common paths for PMs to take, as they’re the roles within tech companies that work alongside other product people.
+These are just the most common paths to transition to product management, as they’re the roles within tech companies that work alongside other product people.
 In reality, PMs come from the widest range of backgrounds there is!

 If you use your imagination, there’s a link between the PM skill set, and almost any skill set there is!